whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-18-Popsugar-Must-Have-Subscription-Box-September-2015-Review-Coupon.md

 <figcaption>Closer look at the kit</p>
 <br>

 <p>It has two brow powder colors, lighter for the blondes and darker for us brunettes.
 Then there's a highlighter to pop them eyebrows up, and of course the setting wax to help stray hairs stay nice and tidy.
 I can't believe it includes tools too!
-The angled brush makes applying the powders precise and flawless while the brow comb grooms our brows and softens the colors once it's applied.</p>
+The angled brush makes applying the powders precise and flawless, while the brow comb grooms and softens up the colors.</p>

 <center><a href="http://popsu.gr/vXrB" target="_blank">
 <img src="/images/PopsugarSep2015Brow3.jpg" border="0" style="border:none;max-width:100%;" alt="Too Faced Cosmetics Brow Kit" />